transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 - GPU utilization percentages
 - Memory usage (used/total VRAM)

-This discovery was crucial for maintaining feature parity between our NVIDIA and AMD GPU support in Transformer Lab.
-Users expect to see real-time GPU metrics during model training and inference, regardless of whether they're using NVIDIA or AMD hardware.
-With `pyrsmi`, we could provide the same level of monitoring and feedback that our NVIDIA users were accustomed to.

 With ROCm, PyTorch, and GPU monitoring all working properly on our Linux system, we were able to successfully integrate AMD GPU support into Transformer Lab's plugin ecosystem and get the entire platform working smoothly with AMD GPUs in a Linux environment.
-This was a major milestone, but our journey was far from over—we still needed to tackle the most challenging part of this entire project: getting ROCm working on Windows via WSL.
+This was a major milestone, but our journey was far from over—we still needed to tackle the most challenging part of this entire project: **getting ROCm working on Windows via WSL.**

 <img src={require('./images/tlab-amd-support-meme.png').default} width="400" />

-### Installing ROCm on WSL: The Ultimate Challenge
+### Installing ROCm on WSL: So Many Tear-Filled Nights

 Having successfully navigated the Linux installation process and learned valuable lessons about ROCm's quirks and requirements, we felt confident approaching the Windows WSL installation.
 After all, we had already figured out the proper installation methods, user permissions, and PyTorch setup.
 How different could WSL be?